 Overview Linear programming is about making the most of limited resources: it deals with maximising a linear function of real variables subject to linear constraints.
 Applications range from planning and production to networks and nutrition, and the theory underlies much of combinatorial optimisation.
-The aim is to provide a simple introduction to the subject.
+The aim is to provide a simple introduction to the subject, and its application to understanding certain games.